86. The Principles of How to Treat Offerings to God

 The Principles of the Supervision of Offerings to the House of God

 All offerings given by believers to God are the exclusive property of God and do not belong to any church or individual.
-Certain funds and property may be provided for use in the work of the churches, but they still belong to the house of God, and must be allocated centrally by God’s house; they can be used by whoever necessary, but they must not be misused.
+Certain funds and property may be provided for use in the work of the churches, but they still belong to the house of God, and must be allocated centrally by God’s house; they can be used by anybody who needs them, but they must not be misused.
 Due to the extent of mankind’s corruption, many people are in love with money and blind to anything but their own interests.
 As such, it is vital for the house of God to establish a strict system for the supervision of offerings.
 To this end, God’s house expressly stipulates that each church must select three suitable individuals to supervise church offerings.
 Leaders, workers, and God’s chosen people all reserve the right to supervise church offerings.
 Investigating and handling any issues with offerings is the responsibility of the church leaders.
 Cooperation in said investigations should be provided by God’s chosen people.
 They must not turn a blind eye to such matters, and will be considered equally guilty if they do so.
 Below are specific details of the principles for the supervision of church offerings:

 1. Each church must set up an offerings box.
 Regardless of the timing or the amount, offerings are not subject to any stipulations and are made freely.
 Three individuals must be selected to assume joint responsibility for the safekeeping of offerings.
 Withdrawal and use of funds must be made in strict accordance with accounting rules, and the selected three individuals must ensure the clarity of accounts and regularly report to the church’s leaders.